Join our Team

 Salaried GP

-We are offering an opportunity for two doctors to join our incredibly friendly team, in our purpose-built practice on fixed-term basis until March 2027.
+We are offering an opportunity for a doctor to join our incredibly friendly team, in our purpose-built practice for a Fixed-Term until March 2027.
 As a training practice we welcome new talent to be part of the vision we have for patient and staff wellbeing, through innovative cluster working, within a bespoke setting.
 We have a dedicated group of doctors for whom work life balance is crucial and who recognise and value the benefits of working in a friendly and diverse team.

 Hours